Diabetes Early Symptoms and Prevention

 - Regular Exercise is a sure way to prevent this disease.
 At least one and a half hours a day for five days in a week, of aerobic exercises like brisk walking, cycling, or swimming, is recommended.

 - Quit smoking: Several studies have linked smoking to an increased risk of developing diabetes.
 Reduce alcohol intake as it is not good for your diabetes

 - Avoid sedentary habits: Studies have shown a strong link between sedentary behavior and the risk of diabetes.
 Simple changes like standing up from your desk or walking around for a few minutes every hour help a lot.

 - Importance of Vitamin D: Vitamin D is important for blood sugar control.
 Studies have shown that people who do not get enough vitamin D have a greater risk of developing diabetes.
 Good food sources of vitamin D are fatty fish, cod liver oil.
-Sun exposure can increase vitamin D levels in the blood.
+It has been shown that exposure to the sun can increase vitamin D levels in the blood.